AnthonyJRuiz/anthonyjruiz.github.io/_posts/2019-03-26-price_optimization.md

     demand.model <- lm(Quantity ~ Price, data = demand.data)

-Taking a look at our model output and model diagnostics we get…
+For the sake of brevity, we are going to assume that this model is simply amazing.
+We would normally be checking our model diagnostics, thinking from a theory standpoint if we have the correct variables in our model violating any of the Gauss-markov assumptions of regression etc…

-How to analyze the model diagnostics will be a post for another day, let’s just assume this model is amazing.
+How to evaluate the model is any good or not will be a post for another day.

     summary(demand.model)